List of Responding Schools

 Stein Scholars Program in Public Interest Law & Ethics:

 The Stein Scholars Program is a comprehensive three-year educational program for selected students who seek training and experience in the area of public interest law.
-The Stein Scholars are students with diverse backgrounds and interests, many of whom enter law school after having engaged in substantial activities in public interest settings and the government.
+The Stein Scholars are students with diverse backgrounds and interests, many of whom enter law school after significantly engaging in activities in public interest settings.

-Through specialized academic coursework in public interest law and ethics, funded summer internships, interaction with practitioners and academics in roundtable and informal discussions, and opportunities to engage in community service, the Stein Scholars Program prepares future lawyers for the practice of law in public service.
+Through specialized academic coursework in public interest law and ethics, funded summer internships with public interest organizations, interaction with practitioners and academics in roundtable and informal discussions, and opportunities to engage in the work of public interest lawyers, the Stein Scholars Program prepares public interest leaders to work toward the advancement of social justice.

 The Center for Access to Justice’s Public Interest Law and Policy Certificate Program provides students with the training and legal knowledge necessary to serve traditionally underrepresented individuals, communities and interests and to facilitate the development of problem-solving skills relevant to working with and on behalf of public interest issues and underserved populations.